| ||Format||Pages||Price|| |

-At one time the petroleum industry relied on measuring kinematic viscosity by means of the Saybolt viscometer, and expressing kinematic viscosity in units of Saybolt Universal Seconds (SUS) and Saybolt Furol Seconds (SFS).
+4.1 At one time the petroleum industry relied on measuring kinematic viscosity by means of the Saybolt viscometer, and expressing kinematic viscosity in units of Saybolt Universal Seconds (SUS) and Saybolt Furol Seconds (SFS).
 This practice is now obsolete in the petroleum industry.

-This practice establishes the official equations relating SUS and SFS to the SI kinematic viscosity units, mm2/s.
+4.2 This practice establishes the official equations relating SUS and SFS to the SI kinematic viscosity units, mm2/s.

 4.3 This practice allows for the conversion between SUS and SFS units and SI units of kinematic viscosity.

 1.3 The values stated in SI units are to be regarded as the standard.
 The values given in parentheses are provided for reference information purposes only.
 The SI unit of kinematic viscosity is mm2/s.

 1.3.1 Exception—Fahrenheit temperature units are used in this practice because they are accepted by industry for the type of legacy conversions described in this practice.

-1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.